 Tanzania: Official and widely spoken languages

 Language in this East African nation is more than just words—it’s a way of life.
 With over 120 tongues coexisting, communication becomes a cultural masterpiece.
-Swahili, the official language, unites nearly 90% of the population, while ethnic languages preserve centuries of tradition4.
+Swahili, the official language, unites nearly 90% of the population, while ethnic languages preserve centuries of tradition.

 Ethnic languages, though less prominent, carry deep cultural significance.
-For example, the Maasai language is a cornerstone of identity in northern regions4.
+For example, the Maasai language is a cornerstone of identity in northern regions.
 These dialects are not just tools for communication but symbols of heritage and community pride.

 Understanding this diversity is key to appreciating the country’s vibrant culture.
 Whether you’re exploring its history or engaging with its people, language offers a window into its soul.
 This linguistic richness is a testament to its enduring legacy.